How to Choose a Child Care Provider

 How to Choose Your Child Care

-Choosing the right child care provider is a very important and difficult decision.
-Choosing a program that has values you respect and will give your child individual, caring attention is a great start to choosing.
+Choosing the right child care provider is a very important and challenging decision.
+Choosing a program that has values you respect and will give your child individual, caring attention is an excellent start to picking.

 Plan Ahead

 • Allow yourself plenty of time to search for a child care program.
 Ask yourself some initial questions.
-What type of care would be best your child?
+What type of care would be best for your child?
 Would your child be more comfortable in a structured program?
-What are your needs in terms of location, hours of operation, and cost?
+What are your needs regarding location, hours of operation, and cost?

 Locate Providers

 • If you haven’t already searched for providers, complete a child care referral to receive a customized list of regulated child care providers in your area.
-This will give you a place to start when trying to locate and choose new providers!
+This will give you a place to start when locating and choosing new providers!
 Click "Find Child Care" above.

 Contact & Visit Programs

-• Reach out to child care programs to talk about your child care needs (age of child, schedule needed, etc.) to find ones that meet your needs.
+• Reach out to child care programs to discuss your child care needs (age of child, schedule needed, etc.) and find ones that meet your needs.

 • You could plan on visiting a second time with your child to see how your caregiver and child interact with one another.